 Alternatively, please call the team on 01202 714800.
 Please note that we are receiving high volumes of enquiries and we will respond to you as quickly as possible.

 Dorset Chamber is affiliated to British Chambers of Commerce.
 Together we continue to lobby on behalf of businesses at a local, regional and national level.
-See the latest responses from Dorset Chamber and from British Chambers of Commerce.
+See the latest updates below from Dorset Chamber and from British Chambers of Commerce.

 You can join the conversation by becoming a Dorset Chamber member